Entry requirements for the GDLP

 If you intend to commence your GDLP prior to completing your Bachelor of Laws or Juris Doctor, you need to be familiar with the Early Start rules (see below).

-Under the Legal Profession Uniform Admissions Rules, applicants for admission to legal practice must have completed a course of study under Part 2 of the rules prior to commencing their Practical Legal Training.
+Under the Legal Profession Uniform Admissions Rules, applicants for admission to legal practice must have completed a course of study under Schedule 2, Part 2, Clause 4(1)(b) of the rules prior to commencing their Practical Legal Training.
 However, this requirement may be waived by the relevant Legal Profession/Practitioner Admission Board for the jurisdiction in which you wish to be admitted, provided you provide an application to the Board and they approve your concurrent enrolment.

 In order to apply for approval for Early Start (concurrent enrolment) you must: